Claude Caroillon Destillières: Revolution and aftermath

 The revolution of 1789 created huge opportunities for Caroillon-Destillières, who became one of the great financiers of the period.

 He already owned the forges and furnaces of Conches, and was able to purchase the forge of the Abbey of Lyre in 1791.

 He also owned the forge of Ferrière in partnership with Mathard.

-In July 1790 he became the commander of three companies of the National Guard in a ceremony at the Château de Saint-Assise.
+In July 1790, he became the commander of three companies of the National Guard in a ceremony at the Château de Saint-Assise.

 The Château was owned by Sir Philip Glower, a colonel of the English army and the heir of Elizabeth Pierrepont, Duchess of Kingston-upon-Hull.

-In February 1791 he married Françoise-Aimée Magallon d'Amirail, daughter of a Santo Domingo planter, in the chapel of Saint-Assise.
+In February 1791, he married Françoise-Aimée Magallon d'Amirail, daughter of a Santo Domingo planter, in the chapel of Saint-Assise.

-That year he purchased the château and its estate from Glower, who wanted to liquidate his French possessions due to the political uncertainty.
+That year, he purchased the château and its estate from Glower, who wanted to liquidate his French possessions due to political uncertainty.

 He began selling off parts of the estate.

 Caroillon-Destillières's position became dangerous after the uprising of 1792.

-In 1793 he was imprisoned, but with the end of the Reign of Terror after 9 Thermidor (27 July 1794) he avoided the guillotine, and some time later was released.
+In 1793 he was imprisoned, but with the end of the Reign of Terror after 9 Thermidor (27 July 1794) he avoided the guillotine, and some time later he was released.

 He continued to sell off parts of the Saint-Assise estate, finally exchanging the château for another near Tournan-en-Brie in November 1795.

 The Caroillons became increasingly powerful during the transition from feudalism to capitalism that followed.

-Between 1794 and 1814 Caroillon and Jean Aubertot took control of a dozen establishments around Vierzon and in the Nièvre.
+Between 1794 and 1814, Caroillon and Jean Aubertot took control of a dozen establishments around Vierzon and in the Nièvre.